 We often go have dinner at one of the Turkish/Arabian restaurants that give onto Harringay Green Lanes, which is only 5 mins walking from my place.

 Who is “we”?
-Bruna and I!
-Do you remember my cousin?
-Yep, now she also has a name.
+Alex and I!
+Do you remember my cousin?!
+That’s the one!

 Anyway, the food in there has very high standards and I undoubtedly rate it 5 stars, as well as the impeccable service.
 One of the waiters always puts on an extra large smile to greet us and we are always treated with utmost kindness.